 All of our sedation options are safe, effective, and comfortable for your child.

 This option is better suited for children who have already developed a bigger fear of the dentist.
 About 15 minutes before the procedure, our team will carefully administer a medication to your child.
 By appointment time, they’ll be feeling extremely relaxed and serene.
-They will remain conscious for the treatment, allowing them to answer any questions Dr. Paige Schmidt might have.
+They will remain conscious for the treatment, allowing them to answer any questions our doctors might have.
 They will continue to feel the effects of oral conscious sedation for about an hour after the appointment is over.